isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Bitter Gourd.md

 <section>
 	<img src="/images/Plants/Bittergourd%20(1).jpg">

-<p>Tomatoes are a popular crop grown in home and Community Gardens and are often considered one of the most desirable crops for new gardeners to try.
-There are many Tomato cultivars, with the most common varieties seen in Singapore being heat-tolerant cherry tomato varieties.
-Tomatoes are usually red but can also come in other colours like yellow or pink, and range in shape and size depending on the cultivar.</p>
+<p>Bitter Gourd, as the name implies, is a bitter fruit used in a variety of Asian dishes.
+Eaten as an immature fruit, it can be stewed, fried, steamed or juiced. </p>
-<p>Ripe Tomatoes can be eaten raw, in soup, roasted or made into sauces.</p>
+<p>The fruit has a lumpy appearance, with Chinese cultivars looking more warty and Indian varieties sporting spikes.
+The immature fruit ranges from bright green to white depending on cultivar, and the ripe fruit turns orange with bright red seeds.
-<p>As an annual crop, these plants do well as part of scheduled crop rotation.</p>
+	An annual crop, these plants are often grown in rotation with other fruiting climbers.</p>
-<p>This plant is part of the Solanum or Nightshade family, which includes other popular edible fruits like Brinjals and Chillies.</p>
+<p>This plant is part of the Cucurbita or Melon family, which includes other popular edible fruits like Cucumber, Winter melon, and Pumpkin.</p>
 	<br>
 </section>